mathiasbn17/Visual-Path-Finder/README.md

 # Visual-Path-Finder
 A graphic demonstration of different path finding algorithms in pygame.

-game module runs the program through pygame using algorithms and classes from the remaining modules.
+Game module runs the program through pygame using algorithms and classes from the remaining modules.

 NOTE: Recursive division maze generation is not working.
 And most algorithms are not optimized with respect to time complexity.